 Improve your health at the office!

 When most of us think of yoga, we think about laying out a mat and contorting our limbs in different ways.
-But, while mat yoga is certainly beneficial, there’s a different kind of yoga that’s gaining popularity- chair yoga.
+But, while mat yoga is certainly beneficial, there’s a different kind of mindful movement that’s gaining popularity and can be done at work- chair yoga.

 Chair yoga is exactly what it sounds like- yoga incorporating a chair.
 Whether you’re an advanced yogi or completely new to the practice, this type of yoga can be beneficial to you.